Alex31y/Atlante/README.md

 ## The workflow

-1. You're deep in a Claude Code / Cursor / Aider session.
+1. You're deep in a Claude Code / Codex / Cursor / Aider session.
 Things feel slow.
 Edits start failing.
 2. Run **Analyze Workspace**.
 3. Open the table.
 It is already sorted by lines of code, largest first.
 4. Click **Copy Agent Prompt** to generate a structured triage prompt with your top files and dependency signals.